alexeygrigorev/mlwiki.org/index.php/Median_Voter_Theorem.md

 ---
-title: "Median Voter Theorem"
 layout: default
 permalink: /index.php/Median_Voter_Theorem
+tags:
+- game-theory
+title: Median Voter Theorem
 ---

-# Median Voter Theorem

 ## Allocation Problem
 This is a problem of choosing the best position
 - to open a new shop